 Before you can use the features of ApsaraDB MyBase, you must create a dedicated cluster in ApsaraDB MyBase.

-For more information about ApsaraDB MyBase for PostgreSQL, see Overview.
+For more information about ApsaraDB MyBase, see What is ApsaraDB MyBase?

-- Each dedicated cluster in ApsaraDB MyBase can be deployed in a single region.
+- Each dedicated cluster in ApsaraDB MyBase can be deployed only in one region.

-- Each dedicated cluster in ApsaraDB MyBase can be deployed in a single virtual private cloud (VPC).
+- A dedicated cluster in ApsaraDB MyBase can be deployed only in one virtual private cloud (VPC).

+- Overcommit metrics cannot be configured when you perform the Create Dedicated Cluster operation.
 You can modify the overcommit metrics after you create a dedicated cluster.
-For more

-information, see Configure resource overcommitment to reduce costs.
-By default, the following overcommit metrics are configured for an ApsaraDB MyBase
+For more information, see Configure resource overcommitment to reduce costs.
+By default, the following overcommit metrics are configured:

 - Log on to the ApsaraDB MyBase console.

-- In the upper-left corner of the page, select the region where you want to create a dedicated cluster.
+- In the upper-left corner of the page, select a region.

 - On the Clusters page, click Create Dedicated Cluster.

-- In the Create Dedicated Cluster panel, configure the parameters described in the following table.
+- In the Create Dedicated Cluster panel, configure the following parameters.

 Parameter Description Engine